Henri Harpignies Biography | Oil Painting Reproductions

 6-28-1819 Valenciennes, FRA – 8-28-1916 Saint-Privé, FRABack to Artist IndexView Artists Paintings

-On his return, Henri Harpignies scored his first great success at the Salon, in 1861, with his Lisière de bois sur les bords de l'Allier.
-After that year he was a regular exhibitor at the old Salon; in 1886 he received his first medal for Le Soir dans la campagne de Rome, which was acquired for the Luxembourg Gallery.
+On his return, Henri Harpignies scored his first great success at the Paris Salon of 1861, with his Lisière de Bois Sur Les Bords de l'Allier.
+After that year he was a regular exhibitor at the Salon.
+He did decorative work for the Paris Opéra House, the Vallée d'Egérie panel, which he showed at the Salon of 1870.
+He received his first medal for Le Soir Souvenir de la Campagne de Rome in 1886, which was bought by the Luxembourg Gallery.

 Art Movement: Barbizon School

 Artists Influencing Harpignies: Jean Achard

 Painters Henri Harpignies Influenced: Émile Appay, Jeanne Rongier, Jane Le Soudier, Louis-Alexandre Cabié, Pierre Vignal, Raymond Verdun, Émile Dardoize.